Rosie Coleman

 College of Medicine and Public Health

-Rosie is a young medical scientist with a diverse academic and professional background.
+Rosie is a medical scientist with a diverse academic and professional background.
 She began her career as a successful digital artist, working in animated television and digital illustration.
 After several years in the arts, she pivoted her professional interests and completed an undergraduate degree in psychology and an honours degree in medical science.
-Currently, she combines her scientific and creative skills as a full-time research assistant in the A Martin Gut Lab.
+After several years working as a research assistant in the A Martin Gut Lab, Rosie has taken the PhD plunge.
+She now spends her time in the Chew Worm Lab, looking at worms under a microscope.

 Rosie also has a keen interest in communicating science to the public, and creative non-fiction writing.